aditya-uw/my-wowchemy-site/content/authors/admin/_index.md

 - Researchers
 ---

 I am a student at the University of Washington majoring in Electrical Engineering with a concentration in Digital Signal Processing.
 I am expected to graduate around the Spring of 2024 and am looking forward to pursuing graduate studies after receiving my bachelor's degree.

-My core competency is in programming with an expertise in Java and Python.
-Being interested in learning about wildlife since childhood, I chose to embark on a journey to use my programming skills to learn more about wildlife and aid environmental conservation efforts.
+My core competency is in programming, with an expertise in Java and Python.
+I aim to use my programming skills to aid in ecological & environmental conservation.

-My current project with Echospace involves monitoring the bat populations at the Union Bay Natural Area, which is next to the Husky Stadium.
-I am studying ways to use machine learning on bat echolocation call activity to develop an understanding of the foraging and social behaviors that bats exhibit in the wild.
+My current project with Echospace involves using machine learning methods on echolocation data to understand the foraging and social behaviors of bats in the wild.

 Feel free to ask me any questions at my email on pursuing research as an undergraduate!